stackbit-projects/super-zucchini-00024/src/pages/index.md

       - title: "Finally, sending letters without any of the hassle\_\U0001F64C"
         content: >
-          Send us your PDF and off you go : we will print and post your letters for you, so you don't have to worry about buying stamps anymore.
+          Send us your PDF and off you go : we will print and post your letters for you, so you don't have to worry about buying stamps anymore.<br>
           Unless you like collecting them ?
 No judgment.
         actions:
           - label: Learn More